How to Plan a Trip When You Don’t Have Time to Waste

 Both count.

-3. The 3-Tool Planning Flow
+3. The 3-Step Planning Flow

 Inspiration → Research → Booking

-Research - Focus only on what truly matters:
+Focus only on what matters most:

 The best area to stay

-One or two must-see experiences
+One or two experiences you truly don’t want to miss

-Food you’re excited about
+Food you’re genuinely excited to try

 4. How Far Ahead You Actually Need to Plan